-In addition to trimming, Liberty contractors utilize a variety of herbicides to control vegetation growth.
-All herbicides have met rigorous testing standards by the Environmental Protection Agency (EPA) and are very effective tools when used according to label directions.
-Herbicides are the preferred method of control because they prevent re-sprouting, thereby reducing the need for repetitive cutting; and through selected application to undesirable plant species, we can promote bio-diversity to benefit wild life.
-Herbicides are also safe to use around domesticated animals.
+In addition to trimming, Liberty contractors utilize a variety of herbicides to control vegetation.
+All herbicides have met rigorous testing standards by the Environmental Protection Agency (EPA) and are very effective tools when used appropriately.
+Herbicides are the preferred method of control because they reduce the need for repetitive cutting and through selected application to undesirable plant species, we can promote bio-diversity to benefit wild life.

 Liberty’s Vegetation Management department also uses Tree Growth Regulators (TGR) on selected trees.
 The use of TGR allows us to reduce the frequency of trimming away from our power lines.
 We apply the TGR into the soil at the tree’s base.
 During the growing season, the compound is absorbed by the tree’s roots and travels into the entire tree.
-This specially designed compound limits growth in the crown of the tree, resulting in a more stable and balanced tree.
-Plus, over time trees appear revived and healthier when compared with surrounding trees of the same species.
+This specially designed compound limits vegetative growth and improves overall health of the tree.

 The use of TGR is a service we provide as part of normal maintenance and at no charge to the property owner.